Archive | April, 2026

 Here in Kansas, in the past six weeks I ave been to a wedding, a funeral, shows at the Dinner Theater, the Jewish Community Center, the symphony at Kauffman Center, and a show that I left at the Midwest Center at Johnson County Community College.
 I have been to lectures, have lunch appointments with friends, taken bridge classes, yoga classes, played mah jong, went to two seders, saw “Project Hail Mary.”

 If anyone would see what my husband and I were doing, you would think that we are having a great time.
-But it is a false front.
-Because always in my mind is my daughter, her husband and baby sleeping in a bomb shelter in Holon, just outside Tel Aviv.
+But it is a facade Because always in my mind is my daughter, her husband and baby sleeping in a bomb shelter in Holon, just outside Tel Aviv.
 My mind is with my hundreds of relatives and friends in Rishon LeZion, Tel Aviv, Shiloh, Netanya, Safat, Modi’im, and other areas in Israel.

 I am living in a split world.
 It is not a good place!